MylesLandais/obsidian-sync/ITIL v4 foundations.md

 	*Deliver and support*
 q) Service desk (5.2.14)
 r) Service level management (5.2.15)
-	*Improve* feedback from users as recommendations for improvements
+	*customer engagement* asking customer how technology can help their work *Improve* feedback from users as recommendations for improvements

 ## Terminology